 I firmly believe that behind every great man, there are a bunch of people telling him he’s an idiot.
 Conversely, behind every idiot, there are a bunch of people telling him he’s a great man.
 I call this the George Lucas Syndrome.
-If anyone cares to peruse the archives, you’ll find a story that took place in a Californian screening room in 1976 – the screening of the rough cut of Star Wars, what was to turn out to be the greatest film in the world (unless you’re joyless toad with no soul, or a girl).
+If anyone cares to peruse the archives, you’ll find a story that took place in a Californian screening room in 1976 – the screening of the rough cut of Star Wars, what was to turn out to be (arguably) the greatest film of the 20th century.

 However, given the lack of special effects (ILM were too busy lounging around smoking dope to actually get any done in time) and shoddy dialogue, everybody at the screening said it was a big pile of steaming monkey droppings.
 Except for one man – Steven Spielberg.
 Now, in the usual story, it was Spielberg who gave Lucas the confidence he needed to finish the movie.

 It was the $9,000,000 contract with Twentieth Century Fox that gave Lucas the confidence to finish the movie.
 Or maybe it was something else – maybe it was the burning desire to prove them all wrong.
 This beardy-weirdy 28-year-old had a plan, a vision that he knew would put all the nay-sayers to shame.
 But the people calling him an idiot made him re-shoot scenes, get the damn special effects in order and – when the film came out – prepare for the worst.
 They made him justify what he had done.